-3. Verbal fluency: According to a recent study by Vaughan et al. (2016), the inclusion of a semantic fluency task that serves as a comparison with phonemic fluency may add significant value to the screening for MCI and dementia, and can be quickly added to any assessment protocol.
-This study found that the semantic advantage (i.e. better performance for animal vs. letter F fluency) persists into later life in a population-based sample of community-dwelling older adults, and that this pattern is reversed in Alzheimer's dementia

-(i.e. loss of semantic advantage in Alzheimer's disease, yielding a phonemic advantage).
+3. Verbal fluency: according to a recent study by Vaughan, Coen, Kenny and Lawlor (2016), the inclusion of a semantic fluency task that serves as a comparison with phonemic fluency may add significant value to the screening for MCI and dementia, and can be quickly added to any assessment protocol.
+This study found that the semantic advantage (i.e. better performance for animal versus letter F fluency) persists into later life in a population-based sample of community-dwelling older adults, and that this pattern is reversed in Alzheimer's dementia (i.e. loss of semantic advantage in Alzheimer's disease, yielding a phonemic advantage).
 Hence, the inclusion of both types of fluency tasks and the comparison of their performance (in the form of discrepancy scores between phonemic and semantic fluency, for example) can help distinguishing between normal cognitive aging and defective cognitive aging.
-From our BPA perspective, based on existing literature (Troyer, 2000), it is also important to consider the following indices (1) registering answers in 15second intervals (i.e. 0-15, 15-30, 30-45, and 45-60 seconds intervals), (2) set loss errors (i.e. errors that violate the instructions given), and (3) indexes for clustering (for measuring semantic categorization) and switching (as a proxy for cognitive flexibility) can be generalized to each and every test that uses verbal fluency as a part of the cognitive assessment.
-According to Troyer et al. (1997), an examination of clustering and switching
+From our BPA perspective, based on existing literature (Troyer, 2000), it is also important to consider the following indices (1) registering answers in 15 second intervals (i.e. 0-15, 15-30, 30-45 and 45-60 seconds intervals), (2) set loss errors (i.e. errors that violate the instructions given) and (3) indexes for clustering (for measuring semantic categorisation) and switching (as a proxy for cognitive flexibility) can be generalized to each and every test that uses verbal fluency as a part of the cognitive assessment.
+According to Troyer et al. (1997), an examination of clustering and switching scores can provide information about why a particular participant performs well or poorly on these tasks, and these are sensitive to the effects of age and to conditions of divided attention.